 Let’s calculate the tax for the first year:

 We can right away note that the tax on the rich is higher than the tax on the poor, which is normal since it is proportional.
 But we also note that there is an anomaly during the first year because the poorest has 0 and cannot be taxed.
 So we’ll adjust this special case to be 0 (is that fair – should he pay a tax to cover for this later?…).
-Now let’s see how it evolves the next few years:
+Now let’s see how it evolves over the next few years:

 We see that we take the same amount of taxes every year (10.27) except the first year because of the anomaly of I1.
-Globally, the trend seems to be the same than in libre money: all accounts seem to tend toward one another.
+Globally, the trend seems to be the same as in libre money: all accounts seem to tend toward one another.
 Here is the chart when counting monetary units:

 As predicted, the accounts all converge towards the average.
 But note that this is the graph in absolute values now, whereas in libre money the quantity of money was growing exponentially.
 Now let’s have a look at the graph in relative values: